Cochin Shadhi at Chennai 03: Production

 The film is based on a real-life incident that happened in Coimbatore: a teenage girl boards the wrong bus, initiating a series of interesting events.
-Filming was originally planned to be only shot in Malayalam, but was also shot in Tamil.
+Filming was originally planned to be only shot in Malayalam, but the film also contains Tamil dialogues.
+The film was promoted as a bilingual by its makers although there were no evident reshoots.

-Release
+Reception

-Regarding the Malayalam version, The Times of India gave the film a rating of one-and-a-half out of five stars and stated that "Cochin Shadhi At Chennai 03 is a cringe-fest you can avoid without a second thought.
+A critic from The Times of India gave the film a rating of one-and-a-half out of five stars and stated that "Cochin Shadhi At Chennai 03 is a cringe-fest you can avoid without a second thought.
 It has nothing new to offer, making it stale wine in an old bottle".
-Regarding the Tamil version, Maalaimalar praised the story, music, and cinematography while criticizing the screenplay.
+Regarding the Tamil dubbed version, Maalaimalar praised the story, music, and cinematography while criticizing the screenplay.